 While healthy eating habits are important for wellness, the following is a ‘good habits’ essay that lists five things to living a healthier happier life in tune with getting you on your path to success and wellness.

 Consider these as daily habits to improve life in our 21st-century craziness.

-The first three, when stacked together, involve a mere 15 mins a day.
+The first three of the PRIME 5, when stacked together, involve a mere 15 mins a day.
 That’s a small investment towards an improved life and overall betterment.

 The fourth and fifth are more habits of thought or mindsets to have throughout the day.